 Lay Committee Member

-Guangbin has been a passionate volunteer for 20 years and has been serving on Boards of Directors for non-profit organizations since 2009.
-She is an Appointed Bencher with the Law Society of BC since 2018 and Vice-chair of the Equity, Diversity and Inclusion Advisory Committee (2020), as well as a member of the Finance and Audit Committee and Governance Committee.
-She is recently appointed to the HR & Remuneration Committee by the College of Dental Surgeons of BC.
-Ms. Yan served as the Board of Directors for both the Vehicle Sales Authority of BC and Taekwondo Canada in 2020.
-She also served as a member of the Board of Directors in the West Point Grey Community Centre Association for 2 years.
+Guangbin is an Appointed Bencher with the Law Society of BC since 2018 and have been serving as a member of the Finance and Audit Committee (5 years) and was Vice-chair of the Equity, Diversity and Inclusion Advisory Committee.
+She is currently serving the Nominating Committee with Engineers and Geoscientists BC, Governance & HR Committee with the BC College of Oral Health Professionals, Board Development Committee with Rural and Remote Division of Family Practice, and Nomination Committee with CIRA (Canadian Internet Registration Authority).
+She also served as the Board of Directors for both the Vehicle Sales Authority of BC and Taekwondo Canada in 2020.
+She also served as a member of the Board of Directors in the West Point Grey Community Centre Association for two years and has been a passionate volunteer for 23 years.

-Guangbin holds an MBA from Saint Mary’s University, a Bachelor of Engineering from the Beijing University of Civil Engineering and Architecture, a Project Management Professional Certification from Project Management Institute, and a Certification in Risk Management Assurance.
-She is a member of the Institute of Corporate Directors.
+Guangbin holds a C.Dir. from the Directors College, an MBA from Saint Mary’s University, a Bachelor of Engineering, a Project Management Professional Certification, and a Certification in Risk Management Assurance.